-Through its UK network operations, the Company intends to organise various innovation days and product launches in order to engage proactively with its customers.
-These events have needed to be suspended for the time being, due to the ongoing Covid pandemic.
+Through its UK network operations, the Company organises various innovation days and product launches in order to engage proactively with its customers.
+These events have been scaled back significantly during the past two years, due to the ongoing Covid pandemic.
 The Company seeks to offer innovative solutions, especially in relation to environmental, automation and energy saving objectives, to support its customers with all their materials handling needs.
-The Company works very closely with its supply chain to ensure continuity of supply, with consideration of potential disruption due to Brexit and other external and international factors.
+The Company works very closely with its supply chain to ensure continuity of supply, with consideration of potential disruption due to post-Brexit legislative changes and other external and international factors.
 The Company engages with suppliers at all levels of the business to ensure conformance with the Company's compliance standards so that operations are able to run smoothly throughout the business and its supply chain.

 The Directors have always, both collectively and individually, taken decisions for the long term and consistently aim to uphold the highest standards of business conduct.
-In this regard the UK senior management team meet on a monthly basis and discuss and agree ways in which it can continue to uphold the highest values in its relationship with customers & suppliers, employees, the local community and the environment.
+In this regard the UK senior management team meet at least on a monthly basis and discuss and agree ways in which it can continue to uphold the highest values in its relationship with customers & suppliers, employees, the local community and the environment.